 Please ensure that you are fully aware of the letting terms and conditions in relation to the property you are applying for.
 You should have read the full letting details and be aware of any restrictions that may apply.

-Following receipt of satisfactory references and agreement to the letting between landlord and tenant Stags will confirm the tenancy start date, term of agreement, conditions relating to the property and organise payment of rent and deposit.
-Before a tenancy commences, you will usually be required to sign a standard assured shorthold tenancy agreement, which is typically for a period of six or 12 months.
-A tenancy agreement will fully explain and detail the terms and conditions on which you are taking the tenancy plus any other special conditions that relate to that specific property.
-In addition, more detail will be provided within the Stags information for tenants which will accompany your tenancy agreement.
+Following receipt of satisfactory references and agreement to the letting between landlord and tenant Stags will confirm the tenancy start date, term of agreement, conditions relating to the tenancy and organise payment of rent and deposit.
+Prior to a tenancy commencing you will normally be required to sign an Assured Shorthold Tenancy Agreement (a copy is available on request).
+A Tenancy Agreement will fully explain and detail the terms and conditions on which you are taking the tenancy plus any other special conditions that relate to the specific property.

-The first months' rent along with the deposit are due in cleared funds prior to the tenancy start date payable either by direct bank transfer, cash, debit card, bankers draft or cheque (made payable to Stags).
-All future rent is payable in advance by standing order either direct to the landlord or into Stags Client Trust Account.
+The first months rent along with the deposit are due in cleared funds prior to the tenancy start date payable either by direct bank transfer, cash or debit card.
+All future rent is payable in advance by standing order either direct to the landlords nominated account or into Stags Lettings Client Account.

 All deposits taken for Assured Shorthold Tenancies must be protected by a Tenancy Deposit Scheme.
-Stags operates an insurance-based scheme as a member of ARLA and RICS, through the Dispute Service (TDS) and holds deposits as stakeholder on behalf of landlords and tenants.
-For further information visit the website www.tds.gb.com
+Stags operate an insurance based scheme as members of ARLA and RICS, through the Dispute Service (TDS) and hold deposits as stakeholder on behalf of landlords and tenants.
+For further information visit the website www.tenancydepositscheme.com.

 The majority of Tenancy Agreements are Assured Shorthold Tenancies within the Housing Act and therefore covered by the Tenancy Deposit Scheme.
-However, deposits taken for Non Housing Act Tenancies including Winter Let Agreement, High Rent Agreement or a Company Let will not be covered by the Tenancy Deposit Scheme.
-We as agents will hold the deposit as stakeholder and will look to administer it in the normal way.
+However, deposits taken for Non Housing Act Tenancies i.e. Winter Let Agreement, High Rent Agreement or a Company Let will not be covered by the Tenancy Deposit Scheme.
+We as Agents will hold the deposit as Stakeholder and will look to administer it in the normal way.

-When the landlord requires a schedule of condition and inventory, this will be provided to you at the start of the tenancy when you will be required you to check it, sign and return back to Stags within seven days.
-It is important that you take care in checking the schedule of condition and inventory at this stage, as it will form the basis of any claim for damages by your landlord at the end of the tenancy.
+When the landlord requires a schedule of condition and inventory, this will be provided to you at the commencement of the tenancy requiring you to check, sign and return back to Stags within 7 days.
+It is important that you take care in checking the Schedule of Condition/Inventory at this stage, as it will form the basis of any claim for damages by your Landlord at the end of the tenancy.

-You should be aware that responsibility for the property rests with the tenant during any tenancy.
+Your obligations are as detailed within the tenancy agreement.
+You should be aware that responsibility for the property rests with the tenant during the tenancy.
 It is particularly important that any gas or electrical problems are reported immediately and the property is fully secured when you leave it unattended at any time.
 During the winter months, necessary steps must be taken to prevent the freezing of water and heating systems.
-In addition, you will be liable to maintain the interior décor of the property to include carpets and any fixtures and fittings that are included plus gardens and outside areas.
+In addition, you will be liable to maintain the interior décor of the property to include carpets, and any fixtures and fittings that are included plus garden and outside areas.